stevescola/wv_cmm_1_1/README.md

 ### Primary Data Views
 The primary views to enable the user to explore content quality include:

+### Main View with Querying and Filtering
+- Query an individual Locale
+- Query/filter by rating
+- Distribution of articles by rating/status
+- Display global map with country coloring based on country article rating
+- Select country on map to view
+- Drilling down by Locale hierarchy level from country to district

 **Individual Locale View**
 - locale_name_raw
 - locale_type